netdata/netdata/health/notifications/alerta/README.md

 >
 > It is recommended to use this way for configuring Netdata.

-### Create an API key (if authentication in Alerta is enabled)
+Edit `health_alarm_notify.conf`, changes to this file do not require restarting Netdata:

+1. Set `SEND_ALERTA` to `YES`.
+2. set `ALERTA_WEBHOOK_URL` to the API url you defined when you installed the Alerta server.
+3. Set `ALERTA_API_KEY` to your API key.
    You will need an API key to send messages from any source, if Alerta is configured to use authentication (recommended).

-Create a new API key in Alerta:
+To create a new API key:
    1. Go to *Configuration* > *API Keys*.
    2. Create a new API key called "netdata" with `write:alerts` permission.

-### Configure Netdata to send alerts to Alerta

-Edit `health_alarm_notify.conf`, changes to this file do not require restarting Netdata:

-1. Set `SEND_ALERTA` to `YES`.
-2. set `ALERTA_WEBHOOK_URL` to the API url you defined when you installed the Alerta server.
-3. Set `ALERTA_API_KEY` to the API key you created previously.
 4. Set `DEFAULT_RECIPIENT_ALERTA` to the default recipient environment you want to alert to.
    All roles will default to this variable if left unconfigured.